 GSNorCal believes that most volunteers would rather focus their time on having fun with the girls doing Girl Scout activities, rather than in spending time researching legal texts to ensure that they are following local and state laws and working with the insurance company to make sure that they will be covered.

-GSNorCal’s approach is for staff and interested volunteers to monitor laws and guidelines so that you don’t have to!
-When we must place restrictions on certain activities, there is lots of discussion and research to make sure there isn’t another solution.
+GSNorCal’s approach is for staff and interested volunteers to monitor laws and guidelines so that you do not have to!
+When we must place restrictions on certain activities, there is lots of in-depth discussion and research to make sure there isn’t another solution.
 Guidelines found here in GSNorCal's Volunteer Essentials and on our forms is a result of that work.

 Why So Many Forms?

-- To act as a checklist to inform you of certain legal or procedural requirements so you don’t have to memorize them,
+- Act as a checklist to inform you of certain legal or procedural requirements so you don’t have to memorize them,

-- Communicate needed information to the service unit or council.
-Often, this information is needed to support you, (i.e. legal or insurance information) so that you don’t have to think about it again—submit the form and your part is done!
+- Communicate needed information to your troop, service unit or council.
+Often, this information is needed to support you with the appropriate legal and insurance requirements to minimize your and council's liability and to keep girls safe.

-You, the parents/guardians of the girls in your group, and the girls themselves share the responsibility for staying safe.
-The next three sections flesh out who’s responsible for what.
+You, the parents/guardians of the girls in your troop, and the girls themselves, share the responsibility for staying safe.
+The next three sections explain who’s responsible for what.